 - 1. Open Query Builder by going to System > Utilities > Query Designer > Query Builder.

 - 2. Create and save a query using the class UserLoginHistory.

 - 3. To see only recent entries, add a filter by property loginTimeStamp.

 - 4. Open View Builder.

 - 5. Create and save a view using the class UserLoginHistory.

 - 6. From the Data Elements panel, add:

 - userName

 - userOSName

 - loginTimeStamp

 - logoutTimeStamp

 - description

 - computerName

 - getAppName.

 - 7. Add properties introduced in Greentree version 2022.2:

 - ipAddress

 - lockedAccount

 - lockedIPAddress.

+- 8. Add property introduced in Greentree version 2024.3:

+- isMFALogin

-- 8. Run the query with the selected view.
+- 9. Run the query with the selected view.

-- 9. Scan the results.
+- 10. Scan the results.

 - An entry where lockedAccount is true means a user failed a login attempt that locked their account.
 An entry where lockedIPAddress is true means a user failed a login attempt that triggered an IP address lockout.

-- 10. Create a view on class USIPAddressLoginFailureHistory that shows properties ipAddress and lockoutFinishTime.
+- 11. Create a view on class USIPAddressLoginFailureHistory that shows properties ipAddress and lockoutFinishTime.